JeffGainsNGames/MP1-New-Path/readme.md

 ### Overview

 This hack is a 1st attempt to test my romhacking capabilities and route design.
-This hack includes some unique item locations (nothing hard required is hidden/hard to find), water changes, and new objects added to support the route.
+This hack includes some unique item locations (nothing hard required is hidden/hard to find but I suggest you look around *cough cough main quarry*), water changes, and new objects added to support the route.

 The path created is intentional and any use of OoB is discouraged.
 Warp to start is also disabled as it shouldn't be needed.